code-shaper/code-shaper-website/docs/getting-started/intro.md

 As we progress through the tutorial, you will notice that we use different plugins for different aspects of the application.
-Code Shaper itself is unopinionated about technologies, however plugins usually are.
+Code Shaper itself is unopinionated about the technologies you use, however plugins usually are.
 Choose from the many off-the-shelf plugins designed to work with specific technologies or roll your own to fit your unique needs.
 We will look at the second option in the last part of the tutorial.

 :::